dnsghd49/dance.js/README.md

 ## Description

-This is a practice app with react just for fun, nothing will be depolyed to the web!
+This is a practice app with react just for fun, nothing is/will-be depoly to the web!

 ## Table of Contents